HermannKroll/KGExtractionToolbox/README_01_ENTITY_LINKING.md

   GNormPlusJava/
   TaggerOne-0.2.1/
 ```
 Both tools require a Java installation.
+Both tools need to be installed and compiled by hand.
+So for GNormPlus and TaggerOne, see their readme files.
-To use TaggerOne, see its readme file.
-Some models must be build manually.
+For TaggerOne, some models must be build manually.

 ### Tagger Configuration
 Adjust the root path configurations for both taggers in `entity_linking.json:`